e-n-f/piano-diary/README.md

 ## 2014-08-05

 Today I bought a thrift store fake book and played through the whole first half of it, even songs I had never even heard before.
 And mostly it worked.

+## 2014-08-09

+Surprise twist to "fake book" history: UK sheet music of the 40s has chord names below, ukulele symbols above, and also solfege note names

 ## 2014-08-15